DeamonDev/deamondev.github.io/content/about.md

 \text{for } m < n, \\ n!, & \text{for } m = n. \end{cases} \]

 Here is my joint work together with my PhD advisor, published in *Journal of Algebra*: https://arxiv.org/pdf/2108.03598.
-We applied localization theorem in to compute interesting equivariant classes of Borel orbits.
+We applied localization theorem in to compute interesting equivariant classes of Borel orbits of square-zero upper triangular matrices.

 {{< /details >}}